DamourYouKnow/damour-bot/README.md

 ## Usage

 This thing runs on Node.js.
-You just need to do the `npm install` thing and then you can run it with `node app.js`.
+You just need to do the `npm install` thing and then you can run it with `npm start`.

 For authenticating your application you can either specify the `token` property in `config.yml` or you can consume the `DISCORD_API_TOKEN` environment